bernardo-sb/sword-health-mle-challange/docs/Question_2a.md

 ### Handling Edits

 This example shows how the chat handles edits with feedback.
-It purposly show how it handles a bad edit.
+It purposely show how it handles a bad edit.

 1. The app starts a new chat session with the base prompt and session data.
 2. The LLM generates a message, which is displayed to the therapist.